rjolly/remote4j/readme.txt

 Basic concept : move the code, not the data

-This projects brings functional programming to Java RMI.
+This projects brings together functional programming and Java RMI.
 It introduces the Remote monad, a mechanism by which code can be sent to a target object as a closure and executed remotely (query shipping).
 In practice, the Remote monad is implemented as a remote object in the RMI sense.
 It is a wrapper to a normal Java object, whose type it is parametrized with.
 It exposes map and flatMap remote methods, with their function arguments.

-This allows orthogonal remote invocation : you don't have to implement a Remote interface to make remote calls to your existing code, which is made readily accessible, unchanged.
+This allows orthogonal remote invocation : you do not have to implement a Remote interface to make remote calls to your existing code, which is made readily accessible, unchanged.
 RMI is removed from your class hierarchies.

 Sample code